 PPHM is located in Canyon, Texas, approximately 20 miles south of Amarillo.
 The museum opened to the public in 1933.
 It was the brainchild of Hattie Anderson, an educator who had moved to Canyon to teach history at the West Texas Normal School (now West Texas A&M University).

 Hattie was fascinated by the history of the area and began to enlist the aid of individuals in the area to form a historical society to preserve the history and culture of the Panhandle-Plains.
-The historical society flourished for thirteen years; the growing collection of artifacts created the need for more space.
+The historical society flourished for thirteen years; the growing collection of artifacts that created the need for more space.
 The historical society then funded the creation and operation of the museum.

 Today the museum continues to prosper and is home to over three million artifacts within the 285,000 square foot complex.
 The museum provides insight into the past and the present of many facets of the people,culture, history and industry of the Panhandle-Plains.
-The collection includes galleries devoted to paleontology, archeology, geology, Native American culture, textiles, petroleum extraction and western art.
+The collection includes galleries devoted to paleontology, archeology, geology, Native American culture, textiles, petroleum extraction and western art. we

 We enjoyed the PPHM immensely and strongly recommend devoting at least a half day visit when you visit the Amarillo – Lubbock area of the Panhandle.
 In addition to the museum this area offers ample outdoor recreational opportunities (Palo Duro Canyon and Caprock Canyon – see post: CTSPRINTERLIFE: TOURING THE PANHANDLE). https://wordpress.com/post/ontheroadwithmariastephen.net/6946